 \subsection{Batch normalisation}

 Batch normalisation \cite{IoffeSzegedy2015} can significantly speed up the training of deep networks with backpropagation.
-The idea is to shift and normalise the input data for each hidden layer, not only the input patterns (Section \ref{sec:pprid}).
-This is done separately for each mini batch (Section \secref{C6S2BPAlgo}), and for each component of the inputs $V_j^{(\mu)}$, $j=1,\ldots$ (Algorithm \ref{alg:bn}).
-One calculates the average and variance over each mini batch
+The idea is to shift and normalise the input data for each hidden layer, not only for the input patterns (Section \ref{sec:pprid}).
+This is done separately for each mini batch, and for each component of the inputs into the given layer (Algorithm \ref{alg:bn}).
+Denoting the states of the neurons feeding into the layer in question by $V_j^{(\mu)}$, $j=1,\ldots,j_{\rm max}$, one calculates the average and variance over each mini batch